 In a Multiple-Writer-Single-Reader [24] (MWSR) crossbar every router reads from its own bus, and writes on the other routers' busses (Figure 2).
-Because lasers can be built within a waveguide [14], each receiver in EcoLaser holds the lasers for its own bus.
-This complicates laser control, as the receiver does not know that a sender wants to transmit.
-Contention in MWSR occurs when two routers try to transmit simultaneously to the same destination.
+This complicates laser control, as the laser is not next to the sender but next to the receiver, and the receiver does not know that a sender wants to transmit.
+Contention in MWSR occurs when two routers try to transmit at the same time to the same destination.
 Token-based arbitration [17,24] resolves the contention by using ring-shaped waveguides to move the tokens in the direction of data travel, and one cycle ahead of the data slot.
-The reader node collects back its returning tokens to control the input buffer utilization [17].
-Any writer can exploit this and send a "Laser turn-on request" to the reader with a returning token.
+In the ring-shaped crossbar, the reader node also snoops the returning tokens to control the input buffer utilization [17].
+Any writer can use the token stream to send a "Laser turn-on request" to the reader, because the reader collects back its tokens.
+Each reader in EcoLaser holds the lasers for its own bus (Figure 2), as they can be built within a waveguide [14].